-Gillian Tett, Author and Editor of the Financial Times
+Gillian Tett, Author and Chair of Editorial Board, Financial Times

-Dr Quinton Deeley, Consultant Psychiatrist at the South London and Maudsley NHS Foundation Trust, and Senior Lecturer at the Institute of Psychiatry, Psychology and Neuroscience, Kings’ College London.
+- Insights from Psychiatry: Dr Quinton Deeley, Consultant Psychiatrist at the South London and Maudsley NHS Foundation Trust, and Senior Lecturer at the Institute of Psychiatry, Psychology and Neuroscience, King’s College London.

-Eli Zaretsky, Professor of History at the New School for Social Research, NYC.
+- Insights from History: Eli Zaretsky, Professor of History at the New School for Social Research, New York City.